-In 2020 a combination of fisheries closures and mandatory and voluntary measures are continuing to be implemented to support prey availability and promote foraging for SRKW within their identified critical habitat within Strait of Juan de Fuca, Gulf Islands and the Mouth of the Fraser River.
-These measures and any modification from the 2019 measures are outlined in Section 5.3.11.2.
+For 2021, a combination of fisheries closures and mandatory and voluntary measures will be in place to support prey availability and reduce physical and acoustic disturbance.
+Fishing restrictions promote foraging for SRKW within key foraging areas in their identified critical habitat.
+These measures are outlined in section 5.8.